WebAssembly/flexible-vectors/proposals/flexible-vectors/README.md

 ### Mask index first

 Returns the index of the first active lane.
-If there is no active lane, the index of the last lane is returned.
+If there is no active lane, the length of the vector is returned.

 - `vec.m8.index_first(m: vec.m8) -> i32`
 - `vec.m16.index_first(m: vec.m16) -> i32`